Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 • LifeLock is beneficial for individuals with higher incomes because it offers up to $3 million in identity theft insurance coverage.
 The above-average insurance restores losses, supports legal action, and reimburses personal expenses.

 • LifeLock is ideal for individuals concerned about financial fraud because it has one of the most extensive identity and financial monitoring services on the market.
-The in-depth service tracks credit report activity across all three credit bureaus, looks for dark web leaks, and monitors banking and investment transactions for fraud.
+The in-depth service tracks credit report activity across all three credit bureaus on its Advanced and Total plans, looks for dark web leaks, and monitors banking and investment transactions for fraud.
 And that's just a fraction of its monitoring features.

 • LifeLock is better for individuals interested in a comprehensive cybersecurity suite because LifeLock can bundle with other Norton security software: Identity protection, Norton 360 antivirus, and Norton Secure VPN can help keep your data safe and out of prying eyes.